phawdk/studydrive-download/README.md

 ### 🦊 Firefox

 1. Click on the latest release XPI file from the [Releases page](../../releases/latest).
-2. This should trigger a pop-up in Firefox (top right) asking you to allow github.com to install the extension.
+1. This should trigger a pop-up in Firefox (top right) asking you to allow github.com to install the extension.
-3. Click **“Continue to Installation”** to install the extension, then **“Add”**.
+1. Click **"Continue to Installation"** to install the extension, then **"Add"**.

 If you don't see the pop-up:
-- Download the XPI file to your computer.
+1. Download the XPI file to your computer.
-- Open Firefox and go to `about:addons`.
+1. Open Firefox and go to `about:addons`.
-- Click on the gear icon and select **“Install Add-on From File...”**.
+1. Click on the gear icon and select **"Install Add-on From File..."**.
-- Select the downloaded XPI file to install it.
+1. Select the downloaded XPI file to install it.

 <br>
 <br>